anahita83radfar/yoga-lovers/README.md

 - This website has been tested in diffrent browsers: Chrome, Firefox and Safari.

 - This website is responsive for different devices such as desktop pc, tablet and mobile.
-It functions on all standars screen sizes
+It functions on all standars screen sizes.

+-